constellation-daq/Constellation/docs/operator_guide/concepts/data.md

 * `time_start`: the starting time of the run, i.e. the time of sending the BOR message
 * `time_end`: the ending time of the run, i.e. the time of sending the EOR message

-The run condition flags allows to assess the condition during the `RUN` state of the Constellation and thereby the quality of the data recorded.
+The run condition flags allows to assess the condition during the {bdg-secondary}`RUN` state of the Constellation and thereby the quality of the data recorded.
 Runs are marked with any of the following run condition flags:

 * `GOOD` (code: `0x00`, no flag set): The run has concluded normally, no other information has been provided by the sender